-Can I work for the government if I am an ex-offender?
+Can I work for the government if I have a criminal record?

-Although there are no general prohibitions against employing you in the Federal Government, there are some regulations which will prohibit you from working in certain positions if you have a specific conviction.
-The most common situation involves being convicted of misdemeanor domestic violence crimes under Federal or State law.
-These persons are “prohibited from employment in any position requiring the individual: to ship, transport, possess, or receive firearms or ammunition” (Public Law 1-4-208 Omnibus Consolidated Appropriations Act of 1997.)
+- People convicted of misdemeanor domestic violence crimes under Federal or State law are “prohibited from employment in any position requiring the individual: to ship, transport, possess, or receive firearms or ammunition” (Public Law 1-4-208 Omnibus Consolidated Appropriations Act of 1997.)

-It is important for you to provide all the required information about your criminal record when you apply for Federal employment.
-Then, either OPM or the employing agency can determine early if a specific prohibition exists.
+It’s important that you provide all the required information about your criminal record when you apply to a federal job so the hiring agency can determine early if a specific prohibition exists.